 The Oasis at Death Valley is very upscale compared to the ranch.
 Room rates start at nearly double the ranch rate.
 The Inn has its spring-fed swimming pool and dining room.
 There is a dress code for dinner with a price to match.

 Stovepipe Wells Village is located in the upper section of Death Valley National Park.
 The village has a general store, restaurant, and a small hotel.
 Stovepipe Wells is more remote than Furnace Creek but there is still plenty of things to see in the area.
 Nearby attractions include Salt Water Creek Boardwalk, Mesquite Sand Dunes, and Titus Canyon.

 Furnace Creek Ranch is the best choice for families with “affordable rates” and plenty of activities to keep you busy after exploring Death Valley during the day.

 Inn at Furnace Creek is a four-star hotel.
-Great for a romantic getaway of for visitors who are used to nothing but the best accommodations.
+Great for a romantic getaway or for visitors who are used to nothing but the best accommodations.

 Camping Death Valley

-Camping is definitely the most affordable option.
+Camping is the most affordable option.
 There are 12 campgrounds in the Death Valley National.

 - Fiddler’s Campground adjacent to Furnace Creek Ranch campsites are under $20.00 a night and include access to the ranch swimming pool.
 This is the best deal in the park if you don’t mind camping.
 No hookups.
 35 sites.